Human Services/Education Technology

-Acceptance into the program requires a master’s degree from an accredited institution, 3.25 or higher cumulative graduate GPA, and three letters from references who can attest to the applicant’s professional and academic abilities.
+Acceptance into the program requires a master’s degree in educational technology, education, or a related field from an accredited institution, 3.25 or higher cumulative graduate GPA, and three letters from references who can attest to the applicant’s professional and academic abilities.

 *Note: the EdS in Educational Technology does not include teacher certification.
 Educational Technology is not a teacher certification area for K-12 education.
 Current K-12 teachers may utilize this program to gain credit hours or graduate degree for movement on career ladders, to enhance what they are doing in the classroom.

 PSY 4520 Statistics for Behavioral Science 3